A Planet friendly christmas

 Look out for plastic-free toiletries

-In short, when aiming for a Planet Friendly Christmas, try to focus on gifts that are:
+In summary, when aiming for a Planet Friendly Christmas, try to focus on gifts that are:

 Second hand